Kubulambula/Kubulambula/README.md

 <h2>Quick connections</h2>

 <!---
-  The spacing is super dumd, but I could not figure it out any other way
+  The spacing is super dumb, but I could not figure it out any other way
 --->
 <a href="https://www.instagram.com/kubulambula"><img src="img/instagram.svg" title="@kubulambula" width=70px /></a>
 <img src="img/emptyness.png" width=50px />